Assistant Public Works Director

 • Reviews and approves expenditures within delegated authority.

-• Prepares and presents technical reports and recommendations to the Director of Public Works, City Manager, City Council, and other governing bodies as required.
+• Prepares and presents technical reports and recommendations to City leadership and governing bodies.

-• Responds to citizen inquiries and complaints regarding Public Works and Engineering services and initiates appropriate follow-up actions.
+• Responds to citizen inquiries and complaints and initiates appropriate follow-up actions.

 • Performs other related duties as assigned.